shortmoose/toobig/README.md

 - **12** - Error with the config file.
 - **125+** - Above this range is usually used for signal handling.
 For example a ctrl-c will exit with the code 130.

+## Future

+- Currently we never delete old blobs, which means I normally run a bash script that moves all blobs with only 1 link, ie `find -links 1 -type f`, to a different directory, then run `toobig fsck`, to verify I didn't remove anything I shouldn't have.
+This functionality should be part of the `update` command.
+- The output, especially with errors, could be more consistent.
+- I have thought about breaking up the blobs directory into subdirectories, sort of like git does with its objects directory.
+No immediate plans for this I would need to see people using it with enough blobs to make it worth while.
+- A config option to *NOT* use hardlinks?
+It would double the space usage but allow people to us work flows where they actually modify files, instead of replace them.
+- Other ideas??